 When writing my book WHAT? on closing the gap between what’s said and what’s heard, I was quite dismayed to learn that what a Speaker says and what a Listener hears are often two different things.

-Seems everything we perceive (all incoming sensory) is translated (and restricted) by the circuits already set up in our brains.
-If you’ve ever heard a conversation and had a wholly different takeaway than others in the room, or understood something differently from the intent of the Speaker, it’s because listening isn’t based on words or intended meaning; it’s because our brains have a purely mechanistic approach to translating signals.
-Here’s what our brains do:
+Seems everything we perceive is translated (and restricted) by the circuits already in our brains.
+If you’ve ever heard a conversation and had a wholly different takeaway than others in the room, or understood something differently from the intent of the Speaker, it’s because brains have a purely mechanistic and historic approach to translating incoming content.

 Here’s a simplified version of what happens when someone speaks: